Meet EPA Scientist Chris Clark, Ph.D.

 If you weren’t a scientist, what would you be doing?

-Well if I were still a young lad I’d probably be a mountaineering guide, backcountry skier, or a travel writer.
-Now that I’m a dad in his 40’s, I’d probably own a small outdoor company somewhere or still be travel writing in some remote corner of the world.
-But, I have a pretty strong sense of civic duty, and I really enjoy working with others to improve the state of the world.
-So if I weren’t a scientist I would probably be part of an NGO that focused on energy and the environment.
+Well if I were still a young lad, I’d probably be a mountaineering guide, backcountry skier, or a travel writer.
+Now that I’m a dad in his mid-40’s, I’d probably own a small outdoor company somewhere or be travel writer/photographer in some remote corner of the world.
+But I have a pretty strong sense of civic duty, and really enjoy working with others to improve the state of the world.
+So, if I weren’t a scientist, I would probably be part of an NGO that focused on energy and the environment.
 How we extract and use energy underpins a lot of the challenges and opportunities we face in the environmental domain.

 Any advice for students pursuing a career in science?

-I would tell them to go for it.
-There are a ton of interesting, important questions that haven’t been answered and we need all the help we can get.
+I would tell them to go for it, and never settle.
+Don’t be afraid to try things out and fail, eventually you’ll find the right fit and will be happier for it.
+You’re going to spend 1/3 of the rest of your life working (8 hrs/day), so best to find something you love and are good at.
+In the sciences, there are a ton of interesting, important questions that haven’t been answered and we need all the help we can get.
 Be curious, keep at it, and have fun!

 Editor's Note: The opinions expressed herein are those of the researcher alone.
 EPA does not endorse the opinions or positions expressed.